partridge-tech/chris-blog/_content/2020/a-believable-attack-using-eip-cards/index.md

 layout: post
 title: "A Believable Attack Using EIP Cards"
 permalink: /2020/a-believable-attack-using-eip-cards/
-description: "Turns out it would cost you between $1 and $1.50 in materials to pull off an EIP Card scam, plus procurement and assembly - the rapport you get from doing this is easily more valuable."
+description: "Turns out it would cost you between $1 and $1.50 in materials to pull off an EIP Card scam, plus procurement and assembly - the rapport you get from doing this is easily more valuable, and could be a viable attack in the real-world."
 date: 2020-06-07 00:00:00
 tags:
 - eip card